How Much Does Order Fulfillment Cost?

 • Setup: There will likely be a one-time setup fee typically ranging from $100 to $1,000 to open an account with your logistics provider.
 You will likely pay more depending on the size and complexity of your company.

 • Receiving, Intake, and Storage: It costs money for your provider to simply receive, process, and store your items.
-You can expect to pay anywhere from $20 to $50 an hour for these services, or between $5 to $15 to process each individual pallet.
+You can expect to pay anywhere from $20 to $50 an hour for these services, or between $5 to $15 to process each pallet.
 If you are simply looking for storage space, you can expect to pay a monthly fee between $.30 to $.55 per cubic foot.
 Smaller items may require storage bins, which can cost anywhere from $1 to $2.50 each.

 • Order Fulfillment, Kitting, and Return: Fulfillment centers may charge between $30 to $50 per hour for order fulfillment, kiting, and return services.
 On a per-item basis, vendors pay an average of $3 to $3.75.
 Return services may cost more depending on the condition of the returned items.